sergeyprokhorenko/Base64UUID/README.md

 The idea for this encoding belongs to Jelte Fennema-Nio, who proposed it for UUID under the name "base64urlhex".

-The alphabet was chosen and the original text was composed by Sergey Prokhorenko with the assistance of DeepSeek and Perplexity.
+The alphabet was chosen and the original text was composed by Sergey Prokhorenko.